Ok, let’s do this! How to rent out your house guide for absolute dummies, one-on-one!

 |Notes / Includes|

-Platinum Package: Solution for Rent Collection & Guarantee and Home Emergency Cover!
+Solution for Rent Collection & Guaranteed Rent, Home Emergency Cover and Legal Cover!

 LettingAProperty isn’t the only online agent that offers managed services that are suitable for novice landlords (and, to be fair, experienced landlords simply wanting a managed service), but their package is a good example of one.
 Here is a list of other online letting agents that offer managed letting services.